qcr/services-config/README.md

 # Services Tool

 The QCR Services tool is designed to allow users to easily manage custom start-up behaviour for a system.
-It has primarily been aimed at creating and managing custom ROS services however, it could be utilised for non-ROS services.
+It has primarily been aimed at creating and managing custom ROS services on robot machines however, it could be utilised for non-ROS services.
 It can be used on both single and multi-user machines.
 The tool utilises [Systemd Services](https://www.freedesktop.org/software/systemd/man/systemd.service.html) under the hood.

 ## Usage